AnyChart/docs.anychart.com/Basic_Charts/Stacked/Percent/Step_Area_Chart.md

 ## Overview

-A Percent Stacked Step Area Chart (also known as a 100% Stacked Step Area Chart) is a multi-series Area Chart that displays the trend of the percentage each value contributes over time or categories.
+A Percent Stacked Step Area Chart (otherwise known as a 100% Stacked Step Area Chart) is a multi-series Area Chart that displays the trend of the percentage each value contributes over time or categories.

 The concept of stacking in AnyChart is explained in this article: [Stacked Charts (Overview)](../Overview).